cvs-health/testaro/README.md

 The `commands` property’s value is an array of commands, each being an object.

-Each command has a `type` property and other properties specifying the command.
+Each command has a `type` property, optionally has a `name` property, and has other properties specifying the command.

 You can look up the command types and their required and optional properties in the `commands.js` file.
 That file defines two objects, named `etc` and `tests`.